 Chapter 7 Highlighting Freaks, Shifts, and Trends

-function to automatically visualise special cause variation in the form of freaks, shifts, and trends.
+In this chapter, we will improve the spc() function so that it automatically highlights special cause variation in the form of freaks, shifts, and trends.

 7.1 Introducing the cdiff data set